This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Avoid over-inflating buy to let property values

-Sometimes, we are unable to help match a client with a buy to let lender.
+As a broker, sometimes, we are unable to help match a client’s case with a lender.
 One of the more common reasons for this is down-valuations – where the value of the property being mortgaged has been overestimated.

 If a lender agreed to lend on a property that had been over-valued, they would be at greater risk of making a loss if they needed to repossess and sell the asset.